offen/docker-volume-backup/README.md

 Backup Docker volumes locally or to any S3 compatible storage.

-The [offen/docker-volume-backup](https://hub.docker.com/r/offen/docker-volume-backup) Docker image can be used as a sidecar container to an existing Docker setup.
-It handles recurring backups of Docker volumes to a local directory or any S3 compatible storage (or both) and rotates away old backups if configured.
+The [offen/docker-volume-backup](https://hub.docker.com/r/offen/docker-volume-backup) Docker image can be used as a lightweight (below 15MB) sidecar container to an existing Docker setup.
+It handles recurring backups of Docker volumes to a local directory or any S3 compatible storage (or both), and rotates away old backups if configured.

 ## Configuration